MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

     This service supports labels both before the migration to the unified labeling store, and after the migration, using the following logic:

     - If the Microsoft 365 compliance center has sensitivity labels, these labels are retrieved from the Microsoft 365 compliance center.
-To select these labels in Cloud App Security, at least one label must be published to at least one user.
+To select these labels in Microsoft Defender for Cloud Apps, at least one label must be published to at least one user.

     - If the Microsoft 365 compliance center doesn't have sensitivity labels, Azure Information Protection labels are retrieved from the Azure portal.